esraa-emary/STAR/README.md

 # STAR
-### This project represent a STAR page with HTML,CSS and JAVA SCRIPT.
+### This project represent a website STAR with HTML,CSS and JAVA SCRIPT.